 The Master of Education degree is housed in the School of Education at Colorado State University.
-Faculty in the Adult Education and Training (A.E.T.) specialization are practitioners of adult education and experts in the field of adult learning, teaching, instructional design, assessment, evaluation, and learning transfer.
-We look forward to exploring adult education and training with you.
+Faculty in the Adult Education and Training specialization are practitioners of adult education and experts in the fields of adult learning, teaching, instructional design, assessment, evaluation, and learning transfer.

-Karen Carr has been working in education at all levels for over 22 years.
-She brings a background in early childhood, the K-12 arena, and adult education.
-She has been a teacher, a coach, and a program administrator.
-Her MA is in educational leadership from the University of Colorado, Denver.
-She lives in Lafayette, CO with her husband and two cats.
-In her spare time she is a paramedic working throughout Colorado.
+Karen Carr has been working in the field of education for more than 22 years, including early childhood education, K-12 education, and adult education.
+She has been a teacher, coach, and program administrator.
+Karen holds an M.A. in educational leadership from the University of Colorado, Denver.
+In her spare time, she also works as a paramedic.

 Kalpana Gupta, Ed.D.